-The hot dog: no Fourth of July picnic table spread is complete without these festive favorites.
-The National Hot Dog and Sausage Council (yes, it’s a real thing) estimates that Americans will consume about 150 million hot dogs this holiday.
-While there are likely just as many different ways to eat them, we’re sharing our favorites to make your holiday menu memorable!
+The hot dog: no summer picnic table spread is complete without these festive favorites.
+Whether it be the Fourth of July or #NationalHotDogDay, we eat a lot of franks during the warmer months.
+The National Hot Dog and Sausage Council (yes, it’s a real thing) estimates that Americans will consume about 20 billion hot dogs per year.
+While there are likely just as many different ways to eat them, we’re sharing our favorites to make your summer menu memorable!

 Photo via First We Feast

 1. Sample the states.
-What better way to celebrate the US than to experience the culinary culture of different states?
+Since hot dogs are such an American tradition, what better way to experience them than to explore the culinary culture of different states?
 Many states have special ways they eat their hot dogs.
 For example, Illinois is famous for their veggie-packed, Vienna beef Chicago Dogs and Washington whips up a good Seattle-style with cream cheese and caramelized onions.
 And of course, no one can forget the Classic Coney from Coney Island!
-Visit First We Feast for more regional favorite recipes.
+Visit First We Feast for more regional-favorite recipes.

 Photo via Popsugar

 2. Wrap it up!
 Ever notice how there are never enough buns to match up with the dogs?
 Skip the store-bought buns altogether and try a different carb casing.
 Whether you make your own corn dogs or try this festive twist on pigs in a blanket, there are many ways to get creative with your buns!
 You can also try tortillas, taco shells or -- if you’re really inclined towards the peculiar -- encased in pizza crust.
 (We won’t judge.)

 3. Make the cut.
 The kids will love this one.
 Learn how to spiral cut your hot dogs before grilling for a fun presentation.
 Not only does it look cool, cutting them this way allows for more crispiness and better grill flavor.
 (We do not recommend spiral cutting the buns to match.)
 Another fun idea: hot dog octopuses!